ngocbh/codeforces-management-tools/README.md

 # Conmato

-A Command Line Interface (CLI) for Codeforces Management Tools that helps coach to manage Codeforces group easier.
+A Command Line Interface (CLI) for Codeforces Management Tools that helps coaches to manage Codeforces groups easier.

 ## Features

-* Managing member in a group (confirming or removing by Regex)
+* Managing members in a group (confirming or removing by Regex)
-* Managing contest in a group
+* Managing contests in a group
-* Crawling informations, standings, submission in a contest to csv format
+* Crawling informations, standings, submissions in a contest to csv format
-* Checking plagiarism in contest
+* Checking plagiarism in a contest

 To see more, check the following [docs](https://github.com/ngocjr7/codeforces-management-tools/tree/master/docs)